PaulineFranck98/next-recipe-project-cda/README.md

 * Manage a culinary blog, with articles and associated themes.
 * Create, edit and delete recipes and articles.
 * Download recipes in PDF format.
-* Authenticate with Google, email or GitHub via Clerk
+* Authenticate with Google or email via Clerk

 ---